milkiicat/Teachers-Day-/README.md

 As my role model you inspire me
 To dream and to work and to reach.

-With your kindness your attention,
+With your kindness and your attention,
 Every day you are planting a seed
 Of curiosity and motivation
 To know and to grow and succeed.